 Our fieldworkers realized that there was a need to build a Day Care Shelter for children in the street and slums.
 The first Shelter was named Asha Deep in April 2003, Panaji City.
 The name denotes that there is a “light of hope” for the street children of Panaji.
 Today it reaches out to more than 80 children.

 On the 14th of November, 2004, Children’s Day, the ‘Manna Meals on Wheels Project’ was launched.
 It distributes a nutritious meal pack to children, women and sick people on the street, market places etc. with the slogan of “Let No Child Go Hungry”.
 We ensure that children get at least one hot, balanced meal a day.
 Every noon, in Calangute, Panaji and Margao, children await eagerly for the staff who distribute these lunch packets.

-Reach World Wide Kerala 2005 – this is a community sponsorship project in the southern state of Kerala.
-Children from the ages of 8 to 16 years old are educated right from 5th grade to 12th grade after which they join regular colleges or technical institutions.
+Reach World Wide Kerala 2005 – This is a community sponsorship project in the southern state of Kerala.
+Children from the ages of 8 to 16 years are educated right from 2nd to 12th Grade after which they join regular colleges or technical institutions.
 Presently, 100 children are enrolled in this project.
-All these children come from scheduled castes or scheduled tribes.
-Many of them are sadly marked as the ‘UNTOUCHABLES’
+All these children come from scheduled castes (SC) or scheduled tribes (ST).
+Many of them are sadly marked as the ‘UNTOUCHABLES’.